-The path for casino operator NagaCorp’s newly announced theme park near Angkor temple grounds was cleared five years ago when Prime Minister Hun Sen personally intervened to resolve a land dispute involving about 1,000 families, local authorities say.
+The path for casino operator NagaCorp’s newly announced theme park near Angkor temple grounds was cleared five years ago when Prime Minister Hun Sen personally intervened to resolve a land dispute involving about 1,000 families.

 Slakram commune, in Siem Reap city, had between 700 and 1,100 families feuding with Apsara Authority over land granted in 1995 to the authority, which oversees Angkor Archaeological Park.
 The long-time residents had resisted handing over their land to the authority.